awslabs/gluonts/docs/tutorials/data_manipulation/pandasdataframes.md

 ## Include static and dynamic features

-The DataFramesDataset also allows us to include features of our time series.
+The PandasDataset also allows us to include features of our time series.
 The list of all available features is given in the documentation.
 Here, we use dynamic real and static categorical features.
 To mimic those features we will just wrap our fancy data generator